vuxcode/we1-project-Raad1028/time-report.md

   - Found a way to solve an issue with positioning and wordwrap.
 I spent a bit of time learning how the solution works.
   - Tweaks to the CSS and HTML.
   - Added placeholder content.

+- 2024-05-12 16:00 Worked for around 3 hours
+  - Decided which genres and games to use
+  - Reduced the scope from 3 games per genre, to 2 games per genre.
+  - Added cover art for each of the game.
+  - Added text content to the frontpage.